Skip to main content

 • Your bite feels uneven when you close your mouth

 Deep cleaning treats gum disease by removing tartar and bacteria from below the gum line.
-Some tenderness and sensitivity are normal for 3–7 days.
+Some soreness and sensitivity are normal for 3 to 7 days.

 First 24 Hours